Climate change

 Reaching our ambitious yet realistic goals will take a collective effort.
 Everyone at Roche has a role to play – as do our partners up- and downstream.

-Each of our sites is required to develop a roadmap describing how it will cut energy use, while making the switch to renewable energy sources.
+Each of our sites is developing a roadmap describing how it will cut energy use, while making the switch to renewable energy sources.
 This includes installing technology innovations including geothermal storage and heat pumps to be CO₂-free.
 Already, Genentech, a member of the Roche Group, is one of the largest corporate generators of solar energy in the San Francisco Bay Area, serving approximately one-quarter of its power needs from on-site photovoltaic panels.

 For several years, Roche has been successfully phasing out halogenated hydrocarbons containing chlorine, such as chlorofluorocarbons (CFC) and hydrochlorofluorocarbons (HCFC), as they are strong greenhouse gases that also damage the ozone layer.
 Making up less than 1% of our footprint, halogenated hydrocarbons are mainly used in our refrigeration and fire suppression systems.